sasadangelo/instagram/README.md

 ./get_code.sh
 ```

-it will print an URL you have to insert into the address bar of your browser.
+it will automatically open your default browser.
 The browser will redirect to the URL specified in the credentials.sh file with the CODE attached.
 Remove the "#\_" characters from the code and copy it in the credentials.sh CODE field.

 ```
 CODE="AQDa-oNW_6 ..."